Call4Cloud | MMP-C | Autopilot | Device Preparation

 4.PowerShell

-I guess we always could use PowerShell to find out if the Firewall rules are deployed and active.
+I guess we could always use PowerShell to find out if the Firewall rules are deployed and active.
 You could do so by opening a new PowerShell session and entering this command: Get-NetFirewallRule -PolicyStore ActiveStore | where-object { $_.DisplayName -eq “FireWallRuleName” }

 Please Note: change the “firewallrulename” to a rule you want to check!